harvard-library/STLee-blacklight/README.md

 ## Apply custom design

-These change apply a custom design to the default Blacklight installation.
+These changes apply a custom design to the default Blacklight installation.
 The home, search, and item detail pages have been updated with the new design.

 ### [app/controllers/catalog_controller.rb](app/controllers/catalog_controller.rb)